NvCenters/AMD_Summer_Schook/README.md

 # AMD_Summer_School
 ## About The Project
-Using HLS to to achieve discrete Fourier variations.
+Using HLS to to achieve Discrete Fourier Transform.

 **Directory structure**
 │  **README.md**  - introduce the project <br>